objectbox/objectbox-sync-examples/tasks/client-flutter/README.md

 1. Open this directory in Android Studio with the Flutter plugin installed.

-2. Run ObjectBox generator in this directory with the following command:

-    ```shell
-    dart run build_runner build
-    ```

-    > [!NOTE]
-    > In an actual project the generator is only run when first creating or making changes to the model.
-And, in addition to the model JSON file, the generated `objectbox.g.dart` file would be version controlled.

-3. To run the app, from the toolbar select a device and once it is started click **Run 'main.dart'**.
+2. To run the app, from the toolbar select a device and once it is started click **Run 'main.dart'**.

 ### Other IDEs or from the command line